 Shopping around for renewable energy units and products will enable you to save more on energy bills.
-Several electric companies provide renewable energy options and you can compare prices and tarrif types to make the switch.
-Electric companies are obligated to source an annual increase of electicity supply from renewable energy sources.
+Several electric companies provide renewable energy options and you can compare prices and tariff types to make the switch.
+Electric companies are obligated to source an annual increase in electricity supply from renewable energy sources.

-A number of large companies just package such obligation with a green tariff.
-You may be looking for a company that make bigger overall renewable contribution.
+Several large companies just package such obligations with a green tariff.
+You may be looking for a company that makes a bigger overall renewable contribution.